 - Promotions to sergeant and lieutenant shall be made in accordance with the Civil Service Board Rules and Regulations, City Policies and Procedures Manual and Key West Police Department Directives Manual.
 If there exists any conflict between the promotional rules of the Civil Service Board and this Agreement, this Agreement shall control. - 2.
 A patrol officer must be of good standing in grade for three (3) continuous years of service before being permitted to take the promotional examination for sergeant.
 In the event a patrol officer has or completes an associate's degree in police science or police-related field, the time-in-grade requirement shall be two-and-one/half (2 1/2) continuous years of service.
 In the case of a bachelor's or higher degree, the time-in-grade requirement shall be two (2) years continuous years of service. - 3.
 A sergeant must be of good standing in grade for three (3) continuous years of service before being permitted to take the promotional examination for lieutenant.
 In the event a sergeant has or completes an associate's degree in police science or police-related field, the time-in-grade requirement shall be two-and-one-half (2 1/2) continuous years of service.
-In the case of a bachelor's degree the time-in-grade requirement shall be two (2) continuous years. - 4.
+In the case of a bachelor's degree the time-in-grade requirement shall be two (2) continuous years.
+In the case of a master's degree in an appropriate field, the time-in-grade requirement shall be one (1) year. - 4.
 The Police Chief or his/her designee may waive the above time-in-grade requirements or decrease the time requirements if there are no eligible test takers.
-Time-in-grade-requirements may be waived to one year less in event of openings with no one eligible to take appropriate promotional exams (sergeant, lieutenant).
-If necessary, a second year may also be waived. - Promotional exams shall continue to be administered by the Civil Service Board.
-The exams shall be kept current and shall be relevant to policing in the City of Key West.
+Time-in-grade requirements may be waived to one year less in event of openings with no one eligible to

-- 6. An individual reduced in rank for violation of City and/or departmental or Civil Service Board rules must serve in the reduced grade for three (3) continual years before becoming eligible for promotion. - 7.
+- take appropriate promotional exams (sergeant, lieutenant).
+If necessary, a second year may also be waived. - 5.
+Promotional exams shall continue to be administered by the Civil Service Board.
+The exams shall be kept current and shall be relevant to policing in the City of Key West. - 6.
+An individual reduced in rank for violation of City and/or departmental or Civil Service Board rules must serve in the reduced grade for three (3) continued years before becoming eligible for promotion. - 7.
 A failed hiring or promotional test may not be waived.

+FINANCIAL

-FINANCIAL - WAGES
+A. WAGES

 - 1. The City and Association agree that the Step Pay Plan (Attachment A) is incorporated in this Agreement and that this "Step Pay Plan" shall be valid for the duration of this Agreement, with the following increases: - a.
-Upon ratification, every currently sworn officer also employed as of October 12, 2021, shall receive a \$5,000.002,250.00 bonus, not factored into base salary or pension and subject to customary taxes, the step amounts will be increased 4.0%.
-This payment will be made on or before the 42/30/2021 May 6, 2022 first full pay period after ratification by all parties pay period.
-This bonus reflects the extraordinary efforts on behalf of officers during the Coronavirus enforcing pandemic-related regulation in 2020.
-Should the federal government challenge the use of the City's funding source for payment of the bonus, the Parties agree to meet to discuss the federal government's challenge in an effort to insure that the bonus monies do not originate from City coffers. - b.
-Effective in and retroactive to the first full pay period on or after October 1, 2018 21, the step amounts will be increased by 4.5%2.0% at 9/30/2021 and 2.0% at 10/01/2021. - Effective in the first full pay period on or after October 1, 2049 22, the step amounts will be increased 4.0% - 2.
+Effective (retroactive to) October 1, 2011, the step amounts will be increased 2.35%. - b.
+Effective (retroactive to) October 1, 2012, the step amounts will be increased 3.0% - c.
+Effective October 1, 2013, the step amounts will be increased 2.0%. - 2.
 Any Bargaining Unit Member placed "on call" and required to remain immediately available for activation shall receive twenty-five dollars (\$25) per day for each day of "on call" status.
 If/when the officer is called out or activated, the twenty-five dollars (\$25) shall be applied toward the payment of the three (3) hour minimum call-out pay for that day.

-ASSIGNMENT PAY
+B. ASSIGNMENT PAY